Replicate data into Azure Database for MySQL Flexible Server

 Data not replicated

 The mysql system database on the source server isn't replicated.
 In addition, changes to accounts and permissions on the source server aren't replicated.
 If you create an account on the source server and this account needs to access the replica server, manually create the same account on the replica server.
-To understand what tables are contained in the system database, see the MySQL manual.
+To understand the tables in the system database, see the MySQL manual.

-- The source and replica server versions must be the same.
-For example, both must be MySQL version 5.6 or both must be MySQL version 5.7.
+- Our recommendation is to have the same version for source and replica server versions.
+For example, both must be MySQL version 5.7, or both must be MySQL version 8.0.

 - The source server should use the MySQL InnoDB engine.

-- User must have permissions to configure binary logging and create new users on the source server.
+- User must have the right permissions to configure binary logging and create new users on the source server.

 - If the source server has SSL enabled, ensure the SSL CA certificate provided for the domain has been included in the